jberkenbilt/qfs/README.md

   Also, pruned directories are entirely omitted from the database.
 In qsync, they appeared with a "special" indicating an entry count of `-1`.
 * The `diff` format is completely different.
+* The `sync` command more or less replaces `qsync_to_rsync`.
+Implementing the equivalent of `qsync_to_rsync` with `qfs` is hard because of supporting regular expressions in filters and combining multiple filters.
+Specifically, the logic for creating rsync include rules such that something is included only when matched by all given filters is hard.